 All media should go through NWABA's team members.
-While athletes are always welcome to ask for photos from events at which they participated, we ask that they do not take personal photos at the event to respect the diverse needs of our participants and volunteers.
-Occasionally team members ask volunteers for support in taking photos at events, we ask that volunteers delete those photos from personal devices once they have been shared with NWABA.
+While athletes are always welcome to ask for photos from events at which they participated, we ask that they do not take personal photos during workouts to respect the diverse needs of our participants and volunteers.
+All workouts will be recorded for safety and quality assurance.
+Workout recordings are regularly posted on Youtube for athletes to complete if they have had to miss a live class.
+If an athlete does not want a specific video recording to be uploaded to Youtube, they must notify the NWABA team immediately after the workout.